Zamiell/isaac-faq/README.md

 [Code speaks louder than words](https://code.labstack.com/9n1B9g7n).

-Since Lua is [untyped](https://www.tutorialspoint.com/What-are-the-differences-between-untyped-and-dynamically-typed-programming-languages) and uses tables represent multiple different data structures, `pairs` and `ipairs` serve as a flag to tell the reader what the underlying data structure really is.
+Since Lua is [untyped](https://www.tutorialspoint.com/What-are-the-differences-between-untyped-and-dynamically-typed-programming-languages) and uses tables to represent multiple different data structures, `pairs` and `ipairs` serve as a flag to tell the reader what the underlying data structure really is.

 <br />